What is dementia?

 ‘The Living Project’ at Leeds Jewish Welfare Board works to try and ensure their clients LIVE with dementia, not live with DEMENTIA.
 Together with the clients we set targets, and work together to see how we can make changes to improve their lives.
 Usually this is focussed on increasing confidence, supporting independence, reducing isolation, and improving physical & mental wellbeing.

-As a project we also want to acknowledge how difficult the diagnosis of dementia is for families and carers.
-From personal experience we know that this can be a very difficult time.
+We acknowledge how difficult the diagnosis of dementia is for families and carers and we know that this can be a very difficult time.
 With this in mind we are able to provide tailored 1:1 support to carers, with the hope of improving their own wellbeing – which in the long run will also benefit their loved one.

 - 1:1 Support